Deutsche Boerse revamps trade offering for retail clients

-FRANKFURT Deutsche Boerse AG (DB1Gn.DE) has overhauled its offering for retail clients in an attempt to claw back trading volume which has migrated to non-exchange platforms.
+FRANKFURT Oct 28 Deutsche Boerse AG has overhauled its offering for retail clients in an attempt to claw back trading volume which has migrated to non-exchange platforms.

 The Frankfurt-based exchange operator will extend price-execution guarantees to retail customers as well as institutional clients, it said on Monday.